alexandra-simeonova/drafts/getting-started.md

 ## What are micro frontends?

 Micro frontends are small frontend web applications that are implemented on one global user interface.
-Some of their main benefits are:
+They enable you to:

-* **breaking up big, monolithic UIs**: decompose your frontend into smaller chucks and make it more manageable, all while maintaining a consistent user experience.
+* **break up big, monolithic UIs**: decompose your frontend into smaller chucks and make it more manageable, all while maintaining a consistent user experience.
-* **giving individual teams autonomy**: every team in your project can develop their own end-to-end application which exists on the same core app.
+* **give individual teams autonomy**: every team in your project can develop their own end-to-end application which exists on the same core app.
 This gives teams full autonomy over release dates and updates, while also reducing code dependencies.
+* Micro frontends make your website:
-* **making your website fast and resilient**: even if a micro frontend underperforms, the main user interface is not affected.
+  * **fast and resilient**: even if a micro frontend underperforms, the main user interface is not affected.
-* **extensibility**: integrate external micro frontends to utilize functions from a 3rd party.
+  * **extensible**: integrate external micro frontends to utilize functions from a 3rd party.
-* **scalability**: add new features with ease without having to rely on only one UI team.
+  * **scalable*: add new features with ease without having to rely on only one UI team.
-* **technology agnosticism**: each micro frontend can be developed using a different framework without having to synchronize everything with the main application.
+  * **technology agnostic**: each micro frontend can be developed using a different framework without having to synchronize everything with the main application.
 This enables you to quickly react to new trends and adopt new technologies.

 ## Prerequisites